jorgemk85/OneData/README.md

 This exact steps will trigger if your change is as small as adding a new property or huge as adding twenty, changing datatypes of another three, modifying the datalength of a couple and updating the relationships between classes/models.

 #### Adding data to the database
-Let's say you have a single Log object with it's respective data already filled.
+Let's say you have a single `Log` object with it's respective data already filled.
 How do I insert it into the corresponding table?
 ```c#
 myNewLog.Insert();
 ```
 A neat trick to ease your way when adding new objects of your desired type, is to add constructors to your class/model.
-This way, when ever you call ```new``` on your type, the Id will be filled automatically.
+This way, whenever you call `new` on your type, the Id will be filled automatically.

 This pair is pretty handy:
 ```c#